autoboat-vt/autoboat_docs/docs/examples/running_simulation.md

 sudo docker pull autoboatvt/autoboat_simulation:latest
 ```

-This command will pull the simulation docker image, which is where all of the simulation work is actually taking place!
-This may take a while, but once it is finished, run the following command:
+This command will pull the simulation docker image, which is where all of the simulation work is actually taking place! **This command only needs to be run once.
+Once the docker image has been pulled, you shouldn't need to repull**.
+The command may take a while, but once it is finished, run the following command:

 ```sh
 ros2 launch /home/ws/src/launch/simulation.launch.py